hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 With that out of the way, let's have some fun.

-**The Scenario:** For this demo let's assume that we need to automate a device clean up process which will involve removing account only data and deleting the device.
+**The Scenario:** For this demo let's assume that we need to automatically block a mobile device from accessing their mail-box.

 ### Prerequisites